Red 2 (film): Plot

 Sarah seduces the Iranian ambassador and takes him hostage.
 Marvin poses as a potential defector, causing a diversion in the embassy that allows the team to enter disguised as plumbers.
-They learn the bomb’s location, but Bailey has already triggered the timer and killed Horton.
-Bailey takes Sarah hostage and flees to Han’s plane to escape the imminent explosion.
-Frank, Marvin, Victoria, and Han give chase, but Marvin’s attempts to disarm the suitcase bomb cause the timer to count down even faster.
+They learn the bomb's location, but Bailey has already triggered the timer and killed Horton (revealing that he wants revenge upon the entire 'espionage community' for their roles in locking him up and apparently killing his family).
+Bailey takes Sarah hostage and flees to Han's plane to escape the imminent explosion.
+Frank, Marvin, Victoria, and Han give chase, but Marvin's attempts to disarm the suitcase bomb cause the timer to count down even faster.
 Frank boards the plane and confronts Bailey with the suitcase; he forces Frank to leave with Sarah and the suitcase.
 However, Frank reveals that he hid the bomb aboard the plane and confronted Bailey with the empty case, and the plane explodes as it takes off, killing Bailey.
 Han angrily demands $30 million for his plane and $20 million for not killing Frank.

 The film ends as Sarah enjoys herself on a mission in Caracas with Frank and Marvin.